-The ex-servicemen and -women of the Macarthur Gardens Retirement Village in Campbelltown can now commemorate all the significant days of the calendar without being forced to leave their complex.
+The ex-servicemen and -women of the Macarthur Gardens Retirement Village in Campbelltown can commemorate all the significant days of the calendar without being forced to leave their complex.
 The sandstone war memorial which was supported by local business stands approximately 1.2 metres and is 400mm thick.
-It sits on a concrete block 3 meters by 1 meter deep.
-On the right hand side you’ll find a plinth 900 by 600 mm for standing upon when commemorative services on Anzac Day and Remembrance Days are held on site.
+It sits on a concrete block 3 metres by 1 metre deep.
+On the right hand side is a plinth 900 by 600 mm for standing upon when commemorative services on Anzac Day and Remembrance Days are held on site.

-Attached to the front of the sandstone memorial you will find a bronze plaque 300 by 200 mm with the words “We Will Remember Them”.
-The plaque also has the Royal Australian Navy, The Australian Army (Rising Sun Badge) and Royal Australian Air Force Badge, all cast in bronze.
+Attached to the front of the sandstone memorial is a bronze plaque 300 by 200 mm with the words 'We Will Remember Them.'
+The plaque also has the Royal Australian Navy, Australian Army (Rising Sun ) and Royal Australian Air Force badges, all cast in bronze.

 The memorial is dedicated to all service personnel in all conflicts.
-Behind the memorial there stands a 6 metre flag pole in the garden with “Spirit of ANZAC Grevilleas”, “Veteran’s Honour” Rose, “Macarthur” Rose and Rosemary and Lavender plants and it is surrounded by a flat grassy area.
+Behind the memorial stands a 6 metre flagpole in the garden, planted with “Spirit of Anzac" grevilleas, “Veteran’s Honour” roses, “Macarthur” roses, rosemary and lavender, and it is surrounded by a flat grassy area.

-In front of the memorial there is a raised hilly area with a natural Australian bushland setting overlooking the memorial and there is a pathway leading down pass the pond to two garden seats for quiet reflections.
+In front of the memorial is a raised hilly area with a natural Australian bushland setting and a pathway leading down past the pond to two garden seats for quiet reflection.
 The pathway is lit up at night by solar operated bollard lights.

-The dedication on 7th October 2015 included speeches, a welcome to country, the mounting of the catafalque party from the Australian Army, the RSL Corps of Guards from the Anzac Memorial in Hyde Park and a performance of The Last Post by the Australian Army band bugler.
+The dedication on 7 October 2015 included speeches, a welcome to country, the mounting of the catafalque party from the Australian Army, the RSL Corps of Guards from the Anzac Memorial in Hyde Park and a performance of The Last Post by the Australian Army Band bugler.

 Help us record history by adding to its record.